-BPC section 26061.5 requires the Department to allow cultivation licensees to place a cultivation license in inactive status.
-Accordingly, the Department proposes adopting section 15020.1 to establish the process for a cultivation licensee to request such changes.
+BPC section 26061.5 required the Department to allow cultivation licensees to place a cultivation license in inactive status.
+Accordingly, the Department proposes readopting the added section 15020.1, which establishes the process for a cultivation licensee to request such changes.

-Proposed subsection (a) provides that cultivation licensees may place a cultivation license, expiring on or after March 1, 2024, in Limited Operations Status.
+The Department proposes readoption of subsection (a), which provides that cultivation licensees may place a cultivation license, expiring on or after March 1, 2024, in Limited Operations Status.
 This section is necessary because it clarifies the types of cultivation license changes available pursuant to this section, consistent with BPC section 26061.5.
 Because licensees may begin renewing their licenses 60-days prior to the expiration of their licenses, the Department determined it was necessary to clearly delineate when cultivation licensees may begin requesting changes to their cultivation licenses.
 The Department determined that establishing a March 1, 2024 date would provide sufficient notice to cultivation licensees to make informed business decisions related to licensure renewal.
 The March 1, 2024 date is also necessary because it provides the Department with sufficient time to make the required changes to its online licensing system.

-Proposed subsection (b) defines the term "Limited Operations Status" as an inactive license status.
+The Department proposes readoption of subsection (b), which defines the term "Limited Operations Status" as an inactive license status.
 While BPC section 26061.5 uses the term "inactive status" for cultivation licensees who will not be in operation during the annual license term, such status is already utilized in the Department's licensing system for former Department licensees that are non-operational.
 Accordingly, the Department determined that the term "Limited Operations Status" is necessary to distinguish cultivation licensees that temporarily cease activities pursuant to BPC section 26061.5 from existing classifications utilized in the Department's online licensing system.
 Moreover, this term recognizes that a cultivation license with this applied status may still engage in the limited activities enumerated in BPC section 26021.5, subdivision (c)(1).

-Proposed subsections (b)(1) and (b)(2) further clarify that cultivation licensees that have been placed in Limited Operations Status may continue to engage in the drying, curing, grading, trimming, packaging, and sale of cannabis harvested before the date the cultivation license status became effective, or possess and maintain seeds and immature plants used solely for propagation to preserve the genetic lineage of the cultivation licensee's cannabis plants.
+The Department proposes readoption of subsections (b)(1) and (b)(2), which further clarify that cultivation licensees that have been placed in Limited Operations Status may continue to engage in the drying, curing, grading, trimming, packaging, and sale of cannabis harvested before the date the cultivation license status became effective, or possess and maintain seeds and immature plants used solely for propagation to preserve the genetic lineage of the cultivation licensee's cannabis plants.
 These activities are a restatement of BPC section 26061.5, subdivision (c)(1) and are included here for convenience and clarity.